Mark Hatfield: Early life

 Hatfield graduated from Salem High School in 1940 and then enrolled at Willamette University, also in Salem.
 While attending Willamette, Hatfield became a brother of Alpha Phi Omega and Kappa Gamma Rho, which he later helped become a chapter of Beta Theta Pi.
 (In 1964, Hatfield was elected to the National position of Third Vice President of Alpha Phi Omega).
 In college he also worked part-time for then Oregon Secretary of State Earl Snell, where he learned how to build a political base by sending out messages to potential voters after reading about life changes posted in newspapers, such as deaths and graduations.
 He also sketched out a political career path beginning with the state legislature and culminating in a spot in the United States Senate, with a blank for any position beyond the Senate.
 Hatfield graduated from Willamette in 1943 with a Bachelor of Arts degree after three years at the school.
 While at the school he lost his only election, for student body president.

 Hatfield joined the U.S. Navy after graduation, taking part in the World War II battles at Iwo Jima and Okinawa as a landing craft officer where he witnessed the carnage of the war.
 A lieutenant, he also witnessed the effects of the atomic bombing of Hiroshima, as one of the first Americans to see the ruins of the city (later, as Senator, Hatfield opposed arms proliferation and the Vietnam War).
 After Japan, he served in French Indochina, where he witnessed firsthand the wealth divide between the peasant Vietnamese and the colonial French bourgeoisie.
 After his discharge as a Lieutenant (junior grade), he spent one year at Willamette's law school, but decided politics or teaching better suited him.

 Hatfield then enrolled at Stanford University, where he obtained a master's degree in political science in 1948.
 He returned to Salem and Willamette after Stanford and began working as an assistant professor in political science.
-During his tenure as professor, he built a political base by sending out messages and speaking at any public forum where he could get an invitation.
+During his tenure as professor, he built a political base by offering himself as a public speaker and giving speeches at any forum where he could get an invitation.